edubart/lpegrex/README.md

-For instance is in the goal of the project parsing the complete Lua 5.4 syntax into an abstract syntax tree under 100 lines of clear PEG grammar, suitable for use in compilers.
+For instance is in the goal of the project parsing the complete Lua 5.4 syntax into an abstract syntax tree under 100 lines of clear PEG grammar with an output suitable to use in compilers.

 The new extensions should not break any existing `re` syntax.